Princess Amelia (1798 ship): Career

-4th slave voyage (1802–1803): Captain Thomas Mullion sailed from Liverpool on 2 April 1802.
+4th voyage transporting enslaved people (1802–1803): Captain Thomas Mullion sailed from Liverpool on 2 April 1802.
 Because the voyage began during the Peace of Amiens, Captain Thomas Mullion did not acquire a letter of marque.
+In 1802, 155 British vessels sailed from British ports bound on enslaving voyages.
+One hundred and twenty-two sailed from Liverpool.

-Princess Amelia acquired slaves at Angola and arrived at St Croix on 6 October 1802.
+Princess Amelia acquired captives at Angola and arrived at St Croix on 6 October 1802.
 She left there on 13 December and arrived back at Liverpool on 2 February 1803.
 She had left with 33 crew members and had suffered one crew death on her voyage.

+At the time Saint Croix was a Danish colony.
+In 1792, the Danish government passed a law that would outlaw Danish participation in the trans-Atlantic enslaving trade from early 1803 on.
+This led the government in the Danish West Indies to encourage the importation of captives prior to the ban taking effect.
+One measure that it took was to open the trade to foreign vessels.
+Records for the period 1796 to 1799 alone show that 24 British enslaving ships, most of them from Liverpool, arrived at St Croix and imported 6,781 captives.

-5th slave voyage (1803–1804): War with France had resumed before Princess Amelia sailed on her fifth slaving voyage.
+5th voyage transporting enslaved people (1803–1804): War with France had resumed before Princess Amelia sailed on her fifth enslaving voyage.
 Captain Donald McDonald acquired a letter of marque on 25 May 1803.
 Princess Amelia sailed from Liverpool on 19 June.
+In 1803, 99 British vessels sailed from British ports bound on enslaving voyages.
+Eighty-three sailed from Liverpool.

-She acquired her slaves at Bonny and arrived at Demerara on 10 December with 300 slaves.
+Princess Ameliaacquired captives at Bonny and arrived at Demerara on 10 December with 300 captives.
 She sailed from Demerara on 19 January 1804 and arrived back at Liverpool on 26 March.
 She had left with 33 crew members and had suffered one crew death on her voyage.